 A scary 18,000 tonnes of pumpkin are thrown away each year!
 Don’t let your Jack-O-Lantern become a Jack-O-Loser – check out these recipe ideas and tips to recycle yours when the fun’s been and gone!

 Tin Can Lanterns

 Reuse tin cans to make spooky lanterns!
 Start by adding water to the tin, and freezing.
 Then carefully with a nail, hammer in holes to spell out the words.
 You can then add in a tea light.
-Find the full instructions by clicking here.
+Find the full instructions on how to make a tin can lantern here.